 Conducting this search before filing a patent application can help ensure the application won’t be rejected.
 If, during the search, something does qualify as prior art, you can save money by not opting for the already existing idea to be patented, or you can enhance the features of your invention to render it a unique idea.

 This search may include searching databases of patents, patent applications, and other documents such as utility models and the scientific literature.
 Novelty searches can also help an inventor determine what is unique about his/her invention.
-If no prior art overlaps your idea, it can be potentially patentable.
+If no prior art overlaps with your idea, it can be potentially patentable.

 Thomas Edison, for example, did not get a patent on the basic concept of the light bulb.
 It was already patented and, therefore, in the prior art.
 Instead, Edison got a patent for his improvements to the light bulb.
 These improvements included a very thin filament and a reliable technique for joining the white-hot filament to the room-temperature lead wires.